 Organisers of FOL in New South Wales are undecided about who should be invited in her place.
 One difficulty is the scarcity of suitably zealous but sufficiently eminent personalities.
 Latest information is that the pop singer Cliff Richard (who was in Sydney for last year’s Good Friday service in Hyde Park) will make yet another visit, probably accompanied by two more elderly campaigners, Mr Malcolm Muggeridge and Bishop Trevor Huddleston.– Jesus Invasion

 Free publicity = box-office hit

-The ‘white-coater’ aspect of meant that hardcore sex could now be viewed on Australian screens.
+The ‘white-coater’ aspect meant hardcore sex could now play on Australian screens.

 February 23, 1974

 After a combined total of sixteen weeks In Sydney. now exclusive to The Metro, Kings Cross, LANGUAGE OF LOVE (R).